danielefriolo/ledgerMPC/README.md

 MPC toolkit prototype for ledger interaction, developed by the University of Salerno (UNISA) crypto group.

+It is successfully tested with [MPyC](https://github.com/lschoe/) and [EMP-ag2PC libraries](https://github.com/emp-toolkit/emp-ag2pc).
+It can be run with Ehtereum, Hyperledger Fabric, and with a local dummy ledger aimed for testing.
+Moreover, we provided a Coin Tossing protocol secure against the majority of corrupted parties.
+Specifically, the Ethereum library also allows quick protocol execution (without any block confirmation), still retaining MPC security.

 ## Description

 LedgerMPC provides a generic mechanism for parties in a two-party of multi-party computation to use a ledger as a communications channel instead of point-to-point connections.
 This can be useful for providing an audit trace of the protocol execution or enabling multi-party computations among parties who are not guaranteed to be on-line simultaneously.
 It is divided in two main components: